redhat-developer/redhat-sso-quickstarts/app-authz-rest-springboot/README.md

 In order to understand better what is happening behind the scenes, we describe some steps using Curl to exemplify how clients can get access to the RESTful resources provided by this application.

-First thing, your client needs to obtain an OAuth2 access token from a Keycloak server.
+First thing, your client needs to obtain an OAuth2 access token from a Red Hat SSO server.

 ```bash
 curl -X POST \